InTEGr8or/nofakingway/content/correcting-common-word-games.md

 ---

-- you own your body, your mind, and your life.
+- You own your body, your mind, and your life.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/M9srplWe_QQ" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ---

-- no one has ever taken a life.
+- No one has ever taken a life.

-  --

-  - Find someone who claims to or is reported to have taken a life.
+> - Find someone who claims to or is reported to have taken a life.
 Ask them to show you the other life, not their own life, but the life that they took.

   --